sensu/sensu-docs/content/sensu-go/5.17/installation/auth.md

 ## Use built-in basic authentication

-Sensu's built-in basic authentication allows you to create and manage user credentials (usernames and passwords) with the [users API][53].
+Sensu's built-in basic authentication allows you to create and manage user credentials (usernames and passwords) with the [users API][53], either directly or using [sensuctl][2].
 Basic authentication does not require any external configuration.

 With basic authentication, you can create and manage [default user credentials][3], configure [role-based access control (RBAC)][4], and [create read-only users][5].

 Sensu records basic authentication credentials in [etcd][54].